Printing and f-strings

 Let’s now apply this to the Haber-Bosch exercise

-print(f'delta_G = {delta_G} kJ mol^-1')delta_G = 24.345175281081325 kJ mol^-1
+print(f'delta_G = {delta_G} kJ mol^-1')

 That’s a little bit better, but we’ve still got too many numbers!
 We can use more advanced features of f-strings to format the number of decimal places - let’s imagine we want the number to two decimal places.

-print(f'delta_G = {delta_G:.2f} kJ mol^-1')delta_G = 24.35 kJ mol^-1
+print(f'delta_G = {delta_G:.2f} kJ mol^-1')

-or the number of significant figures using
+or to three significant figures

-print(f'delta_G = {delta_G:.3g} kJ mol^-1')delta_G = 24.4 kJ mol^-1
+print(f'delta_G = {delta_G:.3g} kJ mol^-1')

 Always use f-strings and format specifiers when you want to show data to a certain number of decimal places (or significant figures).
 Never use a rounding function - these are prone to errors and is unneccessary.